 Each graduate will be matched with a departmental mentor.
 The mentor is an additional form of support and provides motivation and information to further enhance the graduate’s career aspirations and goals.

 During each rotation the graduate will have a Rotational Line Manager.
 The role of the line manager is to provide challenging and meaningful work to assist the graduate develops their expertise.
 The Line Manager will supervise, coach and provide feedback to the graduate as they grow their skills and experience.

 Graduates from across the WA Public Sector

 Graduates are encouraged to develop and maintain their own networks as well as communicate with each other during the course of the program.
-This includes attending monthly information sessions with fellow graduates, participating in the Public Sector Commission’s Graduate Future Leaders program and other networking opportunities.
+This includes attending monthly information sessions with fellow graduates, participating in the Public Sector Graduate Development Program and other networking opportunities.

 - The role of a graduate An overview of the role, skills and expectations of a graduate during the program